-PGD and IVF Costs - What is the cost for preimplantation genetic diagnosis - PGD and PGS, preimplantation genetic screening?
+PGT and IVF Costs - What is the cost for preimplantation genetic diagnosis - PGT preimplantation genetic screening?

 IVF cycle with blastocyst biopsy and Genesis24 – aCGH PGS